Skip to Content

 This post may contain affiliate links.
 I earn a small commission, at no extra cost to you if you purchase through an affiliate link.

-Where to purchase Panda Plant
+Where to purchase panda plant

-Check the garden center of both Lowe’s and Home Depot.
+Check the garden centers of both Lowe’s and Home Depot.
 I found my plant at a small local garden center.
 The Farmer’s market is also a great place to purchase succulents.
 The plant is also available online:

 Be sure to check out my tips for buying succulents.
 This gives information on what to look for both locally and when buying online.